projectcontour/contour/site/content/docs/main/config/request-routing.md

           port: 80
 ```

-In the following example, we match on headers and send to different services, with a default route if those do not match.
+In the following example, we match on headers and query parameters and send to different services, with a default route if those do not match.

 ```yaml
 # httpproxy-multiple-headers.yaml